SMKozuch/processor-split-by-nrows/README.md

 Processor split by nrows for KBC.

 The processor allows user to split a .csv file into multiple chunks with user-specified number of rows.
-The processor looks for a unique values and splits the dataset based on those.

 ### Usage
 ```
 {
   "definition": {
-    "component": "kozuch.processor-split-by-values"
+    "component": "kozuch.processor-split-by-nrows"
   },
   "parameters": {
-    "by_column": "split_column"
+    "nrows": 500
   }
 }
 ```

 ### Output
-.csv files, which are split based on unique values in column specified in the above config.
+.csv files which are split based on number of rows.